|

 Publications Relating to Arbitration |

-• Co-editor, International Commercial Arbitration in New York (Oxford University Press, 2010) (with J. Fellas)
+• Co-editor, International Commercial Arbitration in New York (OUP, 2010) (with J. Fellas)

-• "The Selection of Arbitrators," in International Commercial Arbitration in New York 113 (J. Carter & J. Fellas eds., Oxford University Press, 2010)
+• "The Selection of Arbitrators," in International Commercial Arbitration in New York 113 (J. Carter & J. Fellas eds., OUP, 2010)

 • "Arbitration Under Expedited Discovery Procedures: What Are the Sacrifices," The Arbitration Review of the Americas 2011, at 4 (with J.E.
 Neuhaus)